Tom Petty’s ‘Full Moon Fever’ Was Originally Rejected by His Label

 Taste is purely subjective, and opinions are like ... well, everybody's got one.
 Still, it comes as something of a shock to learn that if certain executives at Tom Petty's label had gotten their way, his classic solo debut Full Moon Fever might never have been released.

-It's one of many personal revelations Petty shares in the upcoming Petty: The Biography.
+It's one of many personal revelations Petty shares in the 2015 Petty: The Biography.
 Written by Warren Zanes with Petty's blessing, the book delves into a number of painful chapters from his life — including his struggle with heroin addiction — while opening a window into one of rock's most incredible careers.

-Full Moon Fever would go on to establish a multi-platinum new benchmark in the Petty discography, but as Billboard reveals in an exclusive excerpt from Petty: The Biography, execs at his longtime label MCA initially passed on it.
+Full Moon Fever would go on to establish a multi-platinum new benchmark in the Petty discography, but as Billboard revealed in an exclusive excerpt from Petty: The Biography, execs at his longtime label MCA initially passed on it.
 "Petty had made what he felt was a great record, only to have the doubters at his record label be among the first to hear it and pass judgment on it.
 The rejection knocked him down," reads one passage.
 "It hadn't ever happened that way.
 That anyone at MCA felt they were in a position to respond as they did left Petty stunned."

 At this point in his career, Petty was already one of rock's more consistent sellers, and he also had the distinction of having recently joined up with Bob Dylan, George Harrison, Jeff Lynne and Roy Orbison to form the Traveling Wilburys.
 Those connections came in handy when Harrison and Lynne invited Petty to dinner with Mo Ostin, their label boss at Warner Bros.